 Identify your support system and let them know you may need extra help.

-Know that it's ok to not follow your plan or to change it anytime you want.
+Know that it's OK to not follow your plan or change it anytime you want.

 Please feel free to look over, print, and use the Make a Plan Worksheets below to help in managing the difficult holiday season.
 You may find that these can help focus your thoughts as you grieve and move through the holidays.
 Feel free to share the graphic below as well as the worksheet with anyone you know who is grieving.
 We all need each other to help us through.